Doubling the cube

 Doubling the cube, also known as the Delian problem, is an ancient (Note: The Delian problem shows up in Plato's Republic (c.
 380 BC) VII.530) geometric problem.
 Given the edge of a cube, the problem requires the construction of the edge of a second cube whose volume is double that of the first.
-As with the related problems of squaring the circle and trisecting the angle, doubling the cube is now known to be impossible to construct by using only a compass and straightedge, but even in ancient times solutions were known that employed other methods.
+As with the related problems of squaring the circle and trisecting the angle, doubling the cube is now known to be impossible to construct by using only a compass and straightedge, but even in ancient times, solutions were known that employed other methods.

-According to Eutocius, Archytas was the first to solve the problem of doubling the cube (the so-called Delian problem) with an ingenious geometric construction.
+According to Eutocius, Archytas was the first to solve the problem of doubling the cube, with an ingenious geometric construction.
 The nonexistence of a compass-and-straightedge solution was finally proven by Pierre Wantzel in 1837.

 In algebraic terms, doubling a unit cube requires the construction of a line segment of length x, where x^{3} = 2; in other words, x = $\sqrt[3]{2}$, the cube root of two.
 This is because a cube of side length 1 has a volume of 1^{3} = 1, and a cube of twice that volume (a volume of 2) has a side length of the cube root of 2.
 The impossibility of doubling the cube is therefore equivalent to the statement that $\sqrt[3]{2}$ is not a constructible number.
 This is a consequence of the fact that the coordinates of a new point constructed by a compass and straightedge are roots of polynomials over the field generated by the coordinates of previous points, of no greater degree than a quadratic.
 This implies that the degree of the field extension generated by a constructible point must be a power of 2.
 The field extension generated by $\sqrt[3]{2}$, however, is of degree 3.